PPF Car Detailing Service in Dubai: What It Includes and Costs

 Automatic car washes with brush rollers should be avoided entirely.
 The mechanical contact of brushes at high speed can scuff the film surface, and roller pressure at edges causes lifting.
 Touchless automatic washes (high-pressure water only) are acceptable provided the pressure does not exceed the cautions above.
 For Dubai owners using express wash facilities, check the wash type before entry.

-Chemicals to Avoid on PPF
+Which Chemicals Should You Avoid on PPF?

 Avoid products with high concentrations of isopropyl alcohol (IPA above 20%), petroleum-based degreasers, and products containing wax or silicone if your PPF has a ceramic coating applied over it.
 High IPA concentrations soften some PPF adhesive formulations and can cause haze on the film surface.